-With the Backup Retry feature, you can specify the number of times you want Phoenix to retry a failed scheduled backup job.
-By default, the Automatic Retry field is set to 2 with a 10 minute interval between each two attempts.
+With the Backup Retry option, you can specify the number of times you want Phoenix to retry a failed scheduled backup job.
+By default, Phoenix sets the Automatic Retry field to 2 with a 10-minute interval between the two attempts.
 However, you can change the number of retries while configuring or reconfiguring the backup policy.
-The maximum number of retry attempts allowed is 99 and the maximum interval between each two retry attempts can be 1440 minutes.
+The maximum number of retry attempts allowed is 99, and the maximum interval between each two retry attempts can be 1440 minutes.

 The Backup Retry feature ensures the following:

-- Higher backup success rate, if backup is failing due to transient issues in your environment.
+- Higher backup success rate, if a backup is failing due to transient issues in your environment.

 - Optimum utilization of the scheduled window.

-The Backup Retry for a job is performed only if a job fails.
-Backup Retry will not be performed for jobs that have successfully finished but with errors.
+The backup retry for a job is performed only if a job fails.
+Phoenix does not perform backup retry for jobs that have successfully finished but with errors.

 Note: An automatic job retry is not triggered for a manually triggered job.

-Review the following for the the Backup Retry feature.
+Review the following for the Backup Retry feature.